hyotang666/trivial-formatter/README.md

 ## From developer
 ### Reader.
-Trivial-formatter heavily depends on readtable especially [NAMED-READTABLES](https://github.com/melisgl/named-readtables).
+If your source codes have special reader macros, trivial-foramtter signals an error about unknown reader macros.
-You can extend the reader with an ordinary common lisp way.
+In such cases, you can extend the reader with an ordinary common lisp way because trivial-formatter heavily depends on readtable especially [NAMED-READTABLES](https://github.com/melisgl/named-readtables).
+To extend it, your reader macro functions must return an intermediate object.

 ```lisp
 (let ((*readtable* (named-readtables:copy-named-readtable 'as-code)))